oasis-open/cti-stix-elevator/README.rst

 Requirements
 ------------

-For STIX 1.1.1 content;

--  Python 2.6/2.7
--  python-stix >= 1.1.1.7 (other dependencies inherited from
-   python-stix)
+The stix-elevator supports the latest python-stix 1.x libraries on Python 2.x or 3.x environments.

-For STIX 1.2 content:
+For STIX 1.2/1.1.1 content:

--  Python 3.5
--  python-stix >= 1.2.0.0 (other dependencies inherited from
+-  python-stix (other dependencies inherited from python-stix)
-   python-stix)

-For both:
+Other requirements:

--  stix2validator >= 0.2.0 (including its dependencies: jsonschema,
+-  stix2validator >= 0.1.0 (including its dependencies: jsonschema,
    colorama, requests)
 -  pycountry >= 1.20